 With that said, it is completely okay for you to experiment and see how you feel about wearing hijab and making changes in your life.
 At the end of perhaps a year, you may feel like this is the best decision you ever made, or at the end of 6 months you may feel like this is not something you are feeling and would like to discontinue.

 As much as your parents would not want you to discontinue wearing hijab, it is okay, because at the end of the day, you, the person wearing hijab must do so wholeheartedly in the eyes of Allah.
-And if that is not the case, then don’t fool yourself and others.
+If that is not the case, then don’t fool yourself and others.

-In today’s day and age, there are very fancy hijabs, headdresses, unique ways of wrapping a hijab as well as hijab accessories.
+In today’s day and age, there are very fancy hijabs, headdresses and unique ways of wrapping a hijab.
 All these certainly cost money but you don’t “need” them to start wearing hijab.

 If money is your concern,